EarthScope/rover/docs/download.md

 ## Immedidate Download

-To download all from SNCLS matching `IU.ANMO.3?.*` during the first day of 2016:
+To download data for all sites matching `IU.ANMO.3?.*` during the first day of 2016:

     rover retrieve  IU.ANMO.3?.*  2016-01-01T20:00:00  2016-01-02T04:00:00